Skip to the main content

 • Minimum Education 2 years post-secondary

 Applicants for social work positions often must undergo a criminal record check and vulnerable sector record check.
-They should also expect to provide a valid driver’s license and their own vehicle.
+They may also require a valid driver’s license, and their own vehicle insured for work purposes.

 Related Education